Clinics and Services

 Minor Illness Clinics are held Monday to Friday.
-Nurse Alona and Nurse Melanie are trained to run this very successful service.
-Appointments can usually be made on the same day or up to five days ahead.
+Appointments can usually be made on the same day, or up to five days ahead.

 The receptionists are trained to help patients decide if a minor illness nurse can help them.
 Please help them to help you by giving them as much information as possible when you are asking for an appointment.
 Everything is treated with complete confidentiality.